CarlosCapili/Data-Analysis-Portfolio/Consumer Shopping Trends/README.md

 ## Findings
 - Males spend an average of $59.54 USD while females spend an average of $60.25 USD
 - Males spend the most on average, on footwear at $60.65, while females spend the most on accessories at $60.76
-- The most common sizes among males in all categories is medium, folowed by large:
+- The most common sizes among males in all categories is medium, followed by large:
   - Accessories: Medium - 44.34%, Large - 24.65% (This means 44.34% of accessory purchases by males are medium and 24.65% are large)
   - Clothing: Medium - 43.18%, Large - 27.77%
   - Footwear: Medium - 44.25%, Large - 29.25%